AutomatedProcessImprovement/Simod/README.md

 etc.).
-SIMOD takes as input an event log in CSV format, a configuration file, and (optionally) a BPMN process model, and discovers a business process simulation model that can be simulated using the [Prosimos](https://github.com/AutomatedProcessImprovement/Prosimos) simulator, which is embedded in Simod.
+SIMOD takes as input an event log in CSV format, a configuration file, and (optionally) a BPMN process model, and discovers a business process simulation model that can be simulated using the [Prosimos](https://github.com/AutomatedProcessImprovement/Prosimos) simulation engine, which is embedded in Simod.

 ## Dependencies